 The scale of the problem is enormous.
 In a 2014 report, the Economic Policy Institute found that wage theft robs workers of far more money than the value of bank robbers, convenience store robberies, street and highway robberies, and gas station robberies combined.
 In our state, a 2012 report by Iowa Policy Project estimated that Iowa workers miss out on an estimated $600 million each year from wage theft.

 That’s why the Center for Worker Justice has led efforts to educate workers about their rights and stand with workers who are victims of wage theft to recover the wages they have earned.
-We’ve recovered almost $60,000 so far.
+We’ve recovered almost $80,000 so far until Fall 2019.
 Workers who come to the CWJ learn how to gather the evidence they need to prove their case and find out what steps they can take with the support of CWJ members and allies to seek justice.

 This summer, with the support of our network, more workers recovered the unpaid wages they were owed and sent a strong message to unscrupulous employers that workers in our community are not alone.